Dr. Jekyll and Ms. Hyde: Reception

-The film received a 14% "rotten" rating on Rotten Tomatoes.
+The film received an 11% "rotten" rating on Rotten Tomatoes from 9 reviews.

 The film was nominated for three Razzie Awards, including Worst Actress for Young, Worst Remake or Sequel, and Worst Screen Couple for Daly and Young.
 It was also nominated for Most Painfully Unfunny Comedy at the 1995 Stinkers Bad Movie Awards.

 "At an age when she should be hitting her stride", wrote film critic Mick LaSalle, "she is already parodying herself – parodying her public image, of all things, not her screen image...It's just possible that schlock is Young's natural element and roles like this her true calling".
 Hugo Davenport in The Daily Telegraph said, "Apart from being a travesty of Stevenson, it is so crass, witless and misogynistic that it makes Confessions of a Window Cleaner look like Dostoevsky".

 A review from The Austin Chronicle summarized the film by saying, "Overall, this PG-13 bore is neither crass enough nor intelligent enough to hold anyone's attention."

 After its theatrical run, HBO Video released the film onto VHS and Laserdisc.
 It was released on DVD in 2004.